-The right hand armrest contains only the essential 'on the move' controls for the machine.
+The right hand armrest contains all the essential controls for the machine.
 The most obvious being the transmission control joystick.

 This joystick is locked in neutral until unlocked by moving the joystick to the left against the detent.
 The joystick is connected by cable to the pump 'swash plate' control system.